 This guitar gives you the traditional tone and feel of a Tele's single coil bridge pickup but adds the warmth and punch of a humbucker at the neck position.
 Made in California, this guitar is a true American original that feels and sounds fantastic.

-The Fender American Performer Telecaster Hum gives you great tone and flexibility by featuring superior characteristics with a single coil pickup on the bridge position and a humbucker for the neck.
-Made at Fender’s California factory, this guitar is a solid choice for dedicated professionals that like Telecasters.
+The Fender American Performer Telecaster Hum gives you great tone and flexibility by featuring superior characteristics with a single-coil pickup on the bridge position and a humbucker for the neck.
+Made at Fender’s California factory, this guitar is a solid choice for dedicated professionals who like Telecasters.

 We also liked the addition of a Greasebucket tone control, which allowed us to roll off some highs without adding bass or altering our volume.

 Verdict: The Fender American Performer Telecaster Hum gives you the original Tele feel and tone on a superior instrument.
-This USA-made Telecaster also excels in playability and versatility and is a fantastic choice for discerning players that want the best tone and feel a Tele can offer.
+This USA-made Telecaster also excels in playability and versatility, and is a fantastic choice for discerning players who want the best tone and feel a Tele can offer.